 Table 1 shows that the General Revenue Grant, provided by the Scottish Government, is the Council's main source of funding.
-The settlement for 2020/21 was provided based on a single rather than multi-year settlement.
+The settlement for 2021/22 was provided based on a single rather than multi-year settlement.
 Single year settlements do not provide certainty regarding future funding levels, represent a significant risk for the Council and limit the effectiveness of longer term financial planning.
-An additional £23.9 million of funding for the Covid response was provided through GRG redeterminations, mainly in March 2021. £4.3 million of this was to compensate for income lost to the Council as a result of the pandemic.
+An additional £4.338 million of funding for the Covid-19 response was provided through GRG redeterminations in March 2022, some of which will need to be carried forward into 2022/23.
 The level of Council Tax is set by the Council and is the most significant funding source over which local authorities have control.